 Summing Things Up

 We’ve gone over a comprehensive set of exercises to prepare you for hiking uphill, including stretching, strengthening, and building endurance.
 All you need to do is get out there and do them, and hiking uphill will soon seem like less of an uphill battle.
+Don’t forget to measure your progress.
+Check out our review of the best waterproof fitness tracker to help you.

 Have modifications to these exercises you like or suggestions for other readers?
 Let us know in the comments!